lishenyu16/react-redux-simple-app/README.md

 # react-redux-simple-app
-A simple react app with redux &amp; redux-saga implementation
+A simple react counter app with redux &amp; redux toolkit impelementation Also async function is added with redux toolkit of thunk.